stirlab/pb-server/README.md

  * Hard stop
  * Update cores and RAM based on configured 'profiles'
  * Get basic server status information (state, cores, RAM)
+ * Run commands on groups of servers via custom configured groups
+ * Operate on servers in different datacenters

 Both a CLI executable and a Node.js library are provided.